PostHog/posthog.com/contents/handbook/engineering/support-hero.md

 Supporting self-hosted users can be particularly tricky/time-consuming!

 If the messages are from a dedicated slack, a tag from the CS team or 'high' priority zendesk then **do prioritize** them accordingly.
+You'll likely find [these docs useful](https://posthog.com/docs/self-host/deploy/troubleshooting).

 However, if it's in the community slack and you don't have the time to solve it then it's fine to politely point them to the docs for [self-serve open-source support](/docs/self-host/open-source/support#support-for-open-source-deployments-of-posthog) and ask them to file a github issue if they believe something is broken in the docs or deployment setup.